André Breton: From Dada to Surrealism

 Breton launched the review Littérature in 1919, with Louis Aragon and Philippe Soupault.
 He also associated with Dadaist Tristan Tzara.

 In Les Champs Magnétiques (The Magnetic Fields), a collaboration with Soupault, he implemented the principle of automatic writing.
 With the publication of his Surrealist Manifesto in 1924 came the founding of the magazine La Révolution surréaliste and the Bureau of Surrealist Research.
 A group of writers became associated with him: Soupault, Louis Aragon, Paul Éluard, René Crevel, Michel Leiris, Benjamin Péret, Antonin Artaud, and Robert Desnos.

 Eager to combine the themes of personal transformation found in the works of Arthur Rimbaud with the politics of Karl Marx, Breton and others joined the French Communist Party in 1927, from which he was expelled in 1933.
 Nadja, a novel about his imaginative encounter with a woman who later becomes mentally ill, was published in 1928.
-Due to the economic depression, he had to sell his art collection and rebuilt it later.
+Due to the economic depression, he had to sell his art collection, but he later rebuilt it.

-In December 1929, Breton published the Second manifeste du surréalisme (Second manifesto of surrealism), which contained an oft-quoted declaration for which many, including Albert Camus, reproached Breton: "The simplest surrealist act consists, with revolvers in hand, of descending into the street and shooting at random, as much as possible, into the crowd".
+In December 1929, Breton published the Second manifeste du surréalisme (Second Manifesto of Surrealism), which contained an oft-quoted declaration for which many, including Albert Camus, reproached Breton: "The simplest surrealist act consists of dashing down into the street, revolver in hand, and firing blindly into the crowd."

-In reaction to the Second manifesto, writers and artists published in 1930 a collective collection of pamphlets against Breton, entitled (in allusion to an earlier title by Breton) Un Cadavre.
+In reaction to the Second Manifesto, writers and artists published in 1930 a collective collection of pamphlets against Breton, entitled (in allusion to an earlier title by Breton) Un Cadavre.
 The authors were members of the surrealist movement who were insulted by Breton or had otherwise opposed his leadership.
 The pamphlet criticized Breton's oversight and influence over the movement.
 It marked a divide amidst the early surrealists.
 Georges Limbour and Georges Ribemont-Dessaignes commented on the sentence where shooting at random in the crowd is described as the simplest surrealist act.
 Limbour saw in it an example of buffoonery and shamelessness and Ribemont-Dessaignes called Breton a hypocrite, a cop and a priest.